MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeServer/mailflow/uneven-distribution-messages-basicauth-basicauthrequiretls.md

 ## Cause

 This behavior is by design.
-When you require **Basic Authentication**, **Basic Authentication over TLS** **or NTLM Authentication (Integrated)**, these messages are authenticated and then are routed to the host of the active mailbox database copy where the authenticated user is located.
+When you require **Basic Authentication**, **Basic Authentication over TLS**, or **NTLM Authentication (Integrated)**, these messages are authenticated and then are routed to the host of the active mailbox database copy where the authenticated user is located.
 If no mailbox exists for that user, the organization's arbitration mailbox is used.

 ## Workaround 1